 Our developments focus on the creation of strong communities where people of economic, racial and ethnic diversity can live with dignity and respect, and are designed to respond to the needs of both our residents and the particular communities in which we build.
 In some cases, we have redeveloped former church-related properties; in other cases, we have responded to requests from communities, service agencies, or local governments.
 We have developed rental and ownership housing, and work with several property management companies to ensure effective operation of the properties that we develop.

-Our newest work includes: developing a $68 million urban mixed-use, mixed-income project in Haverhill that includes residential, office, retail and educational components; developing housing for the homeless and very low income households at a key location in downtown Boston; developing a new residential community along the Fairmount line in Mattapan; and creating the first safe house in the City of Boston for victims of human trafficking.
+Our newest work includes: developing a $68 million urban mixed-use, mixed-income project in Haverhill that includes residential, office, retail and educational components; developing housing for the homeless and very low income households at a key location in downtown Boston; developing a new residential community made up of three projects along the Fairmount line in Mattapan; and creating the first safe house in the City of Boston for victims of human trafficking.
 In undertaking this work, we have formed partnerships with such groups as the Greater Haverhill Foundation, St. Francis House, Caribbean Integration Community Development, and Casa Myna Vasquez/The Eva Center.
 We have also worked with St. Mary’s Center for Women and Children and the Pine Street Inn, among other partners.

 The Planning Office is led by experienced affordable housing leaders, who participate in and lead local and national advocacy efforts to increase affordable housing resources, avoid foreclosures, and address homelessness.
 Our board of trustees, appointed by the Cardinal, works together with our President to govern our financially strong and growing organization.